How to watch Warriors at Nuggets

-The 65th game of the season is about to tip-off as the Golden State Warriors play against the Denver Nuggets in Denver tonight.
-The game will be played at 6pm PT and can be watched on NBA TV and NBA League Pass.
+The Golden State Warriors will play their 67th game of the season against the Denver Nuggets tonight.
+The game will be played at 7pm PT in Denver and can be watched on TNT.

-The Warriors are coming off their 4th straight loss after losing to the Los Angeles Lakers on Saturday by a score of 116-124.
-The Nuggets played on Sunday night in a 138-130 overtime victory against the New Orleans Pelicans.
-Golden State and Denver played each other twice this season and most recently on February 16th, 2022.
-The game resulted in a buzzer beating three from Monte Morris that beat the Warriors, 117-116.
+The Warriors snapped their 5-game losing streak on Tuesday after beating the Los Angeles Clippers by a score of 112-97.
+The Nuggets played last night in a 106-100 win against the Sacramento Kings.
+Golden State and Denver played each other this past Monday in a game that the Warriors lost, 124-131.

-Golden State is coming off a disappointing loss to the Lakers.
-They held a lead going into the 4th quarter that they failed to hold onto in a sight that’s become too familiar to Dubs’ fans.
-The defense has been a major issue as they allowed Lakers’ superstar LeBron James anything he wanted to the tune of 56 points.

-Tonight, the Warriors take on a Nuggets team led by last year’s MVP, Nikola Jokic.
-This game was originally supposed to be played in late December; however, a COVID-19 outbreak in the Nuggets locker room caused the league to postpone it.
-Golden State received the short end of the stick as they are now forced to travel to Denver, then return home for back-to-back games before departing for Denver again for a game on Thursday.
-Because of this, they will be without their full usual starters on Monday as Steve Kerr opted to keep his high minutes players at home.
+The Dubs performance against the Clippers reminded fans of the team’s early season successes as they got it done with good defense and offensive contributions from several players on the team.
+The team’s high energy and activity level set the tone for the game while their young talent carried them the rest of the way.
+They even got a morale boost from a special guest during pregame shootaround.

 Projected Starters